ssichynskyi/algorithms_data_structures/README.md

 # Algorithms and Data Structures
-A collection of various tasks for algorithms and data structures
+A collection of custom implementation of common data-structures, algorithms, and various related tasks

 ## Lists, Hash tables, etc
 - anagram check